 What Is Hydroplaning?

-Hydroplaning is when your tires lose contact with the road and start rolling on top of a thin film of water.
-It can happen any time a tire can't channel away water fast enough to maintain proper contact with the road.
-It’s not just driving through standing water that puts you at risk.
-When it’s raining heavily or you’re driving on worn tread, it’s also risky.
+Hydroplaning happens when your tires lose contact with the road and start rolling on top of a thin film of water.
+It can happen any time a tire’s tread can't channel water away fast enough to maintain proper contact with the road.
+When tire tread is in good condition, the grooves and sipes help move water away from the tire to keep you in control and possibly avoid hydroplaning.

 What It Feels Like